skygenesisenterprise/company-website/README.md

 ## 📩 Support & Questions

-- For technical questions, use the internal `#dev-web` channel.
-- For urgent issues, contact: [dev@skygenesisenterprise.com](mailto:dev@skygenesisenterprise.com)
+- For urgent issues, contact: [webmaster@skygenesisenterprise.com](mailto:webmaster@skygenesisenterprise.com)

 ---

 ## 📄 License

-This project is proprietary and confidential.
-© Sky Genesis Enterprise.
+This project use the AGPLv3 licence see [licence](LICENSE) © Sky Genesis Enterprise.
 All rights reserved.

----